Table of contents

 |---|---|---|

 Benchmarks vary a lot.
-A product-led SMB tool might be "fine" at +2% net churn monthly if CAC is low and margins are high.
-A sales-led mid-market product may be in trouble at +2% because CAC payback and sales capacity planning break down.
+A product-led SMB tool sitting at +2% net churn monthly is right at segment median — fine if CAC is low and margins are high.
+A sales-led mid-market product at +2% is well below its segment median, and CAC payback and sales capacity planning start to break down.
 Use CAC Payback Period and LTV (Customer Lifetime Value) to sanity-check what your churn implies financially.

 Why net can improve while the business worsens